critcola/discourse-brand-standardization/README.md

 # Brand Standardization for Discourse

-This plugin for Discourse, designed for Crit Cola's brand, stardardizes the appearance of brand names in posts, to use uniform spelling, punctuation, and character case, and to appear on a single line.
+This plugin for Discourse, designed for Crit Cola's brand, stardardizes the appearance of brand names in posts to use uniform spelling, punctuation, and character case, and to appear on a single line.

 ## Installation